morucci/repoxplorer/README.md

 # RepoXplorer

-RepoXplorer is a small stats and charts utility for GIT repositories.
+RepoXplorer is a small stats and charts utility for Git repositories.
-Its main purpose is to ease the visualization of stats for one or more project(s) composed of multiple GIT repositories.
+Its main purpose is to ease the visualization of stats for one or more project(s) composed of multiple Git repositories.

-As lot of projects are composed of multiple GIT repositories (server, client, libraries).
-RepoXplorer let's you describe how a project is composed and then computes stats across multiple GIT repositories.
+As lot of projects are composed of multiple Git repositories (server, client, libraries).
+RepoXplorer let's you describe how a project is composed and then computes stats across multiple them.

-Furthermore it is possible to define author identities by listing author emails and then avoid duplicated authors in computed stats.
+Furthermore it is possible to define author identities by listing author emails and then avoid duplicated authors in the computed stats.

 RepoXplorer relies on ElasticSearch.
-Once the service is started only a web browser is needed to access the user interface.
+Only a Web browser is needed to access the user interface.

 ## A visual overview of the user interface